fsharp/fsharp.org/studies/testimonials.md

 ### Finance, Insurance and Trading

+> "Either it wont compile or its correct"

 I have written an application to balance the national power generation schedule for a portfolio of power stations to a trading position for an energy company.
 The client and server components were in C# but the calculation engine was written in F#.